 |Alpine Weather Report|

 FREEZING LEVEL: Rising to near 1700-1800 metres this afternoon.
-Dropping to near 1300 metres with a freezing layer also developing at surface tonight.
-Rising to between 1300 & 1600 metres Friday afternoon.
+Dropping to surface tonight.
+Rising to between 1900 & 2200 metres Sunday afternoon.

 FERNIE ALPINE RESORT FORECAST (1615 metres):

-SUNDAY: Sunny with cloudy periods, possible early morning fog patches.
-High near 4.
+SUNDAY: A mix of sun & cloud, possible morning fog patches.
+High near 6.

 SUNDAY NIGHT: Increasing cloud, slight chance of flurries near morning.
 Low near -1.

 MONDAY: Cloudy with sunny breaks and a 60% chance of rain showers or possible wet flurries.
 High near 5.
 Occasional rain or wet snow Monday night.

 TUESDAY & TUESDAY EVENING: Cloudy with occasional rain and, or wet snow.
 High near 3.
 Low near 0.